If you are asked to find Evidence Based articles, your instructor wants you to review research studies to find supportive evidence of best practices.

 In CINAHL: click on the journal title in the Source field for a description of the journal, major subjects covered, and to find out if the journal is peer-reviewed.

 In PubMed: search the journal title on the Internet to find the publishers information that will include a description of the journal.

 Who is your patient population/diagnosis or problem?

 What is the intervention or clinical issue of interest you are studying?

 What is the desired patient outcome?

-You will transform the population, intervention/issue of interest and outcome of interest into a search statement to find relevant research articles.
+You will transform the population or problem, intervention/issue of interest, and outcome of interest into various search statements to find relevant research articles.

 Medical Subject Headings are a structured list of descriptors that reflect the medical discipline.
 These Headings help you identify the preferred health professions terminology to use in the database and are also called Controlled Vocabulary.
 All articles in the CINAHL and PubMed databases are coded using these subject headings.
 Searching using these headings will provide you with a more inclusive set of results.